-Benefits are issued using an electric benefit transfer (EBT) card and Personal Identification
+Benefits are issued using an electric benefit transfer (EBT) card and Personal Identification Number (PIN).

-Form 47 (Rev. 11/15)
+Form 47 (Rev. 12/17)

-Number (PIN).
-If you are eligible for benefits and have never received as the head of a household, an EBT card will be mailed.
+If you are eligible for benefits and have never received as the head of a household, an EBT card will be mailed to you.
 The household uses the EBT card in authorized stores to purchase food.
 When the total amount of the food benefit purchase is determined at the check out counter, you swipe your EBT card through a point of sale device and enter your PIN number.
 The amount of the purchase is deducted from your total monthly allotment.